mogenson/lua-macos-app/README.md

 ... continued ...
 ```

 The `#!/bin/sh` line is known as a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) and calls `/bin/sh` to run the script.
 The next few lines are interpreted as shell code.
 The first line, `--[[` is an invalid shell command, but `2>/dev/null` silences the error message produced.
 The next line takes the absolute path to the `$0` argument, which is the name of the script being run, `main.lua`, appends the relative path `../Resources`, and sets the `resources` variable.
 The next line sets the `LUA_PATH` environmental variable using the previously defined `resources` variable.
-Lua searches `LUA_PATH` for modules to load when require is called.
+Lua searches `LUA_PATH` for modules to load when require is called to load a Lua module (like `objc.lua`).
 This means that no matter where our app is located, Lua will be able to load modules from the apps Resources directory.
 Finally, the next line replaces the shell process with an invocation of `luajit`, at the path `../Resources/luajit`, passing the name of the `main.lua` file, and using `$@` to pass any extra command line arguments.

 Now `luajit` runs the `main.lua` file starting from the top again.
-The `#!/bin/sh` shebang is ignored by Lua, and the following shell code is wrapped in a multi-line Lua comment via `--[[` `]]--` so it is not evaluated.
+The `#!/bin/sh` line is ignored by Lua, and the following shell code is wrapped in a multi-line Lua comment via `--[[` `]]--` so it is not evaluated.
 The rest of the `main.lua` file is regular Lua that starts our app!

 ## Conclusion